 Each box cost around 88USD.
 It was on sale!
-The usual cost is around 115 plus USD for the cheapest no-design variety so I had an upfront saving!
+The usual price is around 115 USD for the cheapest no-design variety, so I had an upfront saving!

 It had six covers and 12 inserts per box.
 I know, I am such an impulsive buyer!
 HAHA.
 In my heart, I was praying that I made the right choice.

 What made me confident to buy in bulk was the warranty that says you can return it within a year if it gets stained (they claim it doesn’t get stained).
 Their warranty also covers any damage on the buttons.
 It was already a pretty good deal to me.

 This is how a Charlie Banana pocket cloth diaper cover and insert look like:

 You have the option the put an insert inside the pocket and lay another insert outside for maximum absorbency.